Nick-Ham/justpuffydev-blog/posts/prod/failure-amazon-and-the-tortoise.md

 ### Realizing I'm Getting Gapped

 Maybe someone can, but ***I*** can't.
 I discovered very quickly just how hard deciphering LeetCode yourself is — particularly when you are missing the fundamental algorithms that I guess a lot of undergrads learn in those later classes I never got to experience.
 I've designed systems for game work that have to be performant (enough for a real-time game environment).
-I've had to optimize networking bandwidth to keep the client as close as possible, set up ai batching to keep too much navigation off of tick... but I never really learned just how powerful `std::unordered_map`, or how easy it is to get access down to O(1).
+I've had to optimize networking bandwidth to keep the client as close to the server state as possible, set up ai batching to keep too much navigation off of tick... but I never really had to make an 'unordered_map', or how useful it is when you need quick container access.
 I can tell from hearing a customer or user issue what system needs to be built and where the bottlenecks will be... but I couldn't figure out in 45 minutes how to rebuild a wildcard pattern matcher.
 I’ve built so many bad systems and tools over the years, that I understand the importance of event-driven architecture, or component and decoration led tooling... **but I didn’t know TwoPointers**.

 *Oh and yeah, I know Two Pointers now.
-Still never going to use that at my job.*
+Not sure I'll ever use that at my job.*

-Moral of the story, I'm still not sure exactly what the connection between LeetCode and real engineering concepts are — maybe it makes a bigger difference in big-data environments ... or maybe, I'm just not really an engineer yet?
+Moral of the story, I'm still not sure exactly what the connection between LeetCode and real engineering concepts are — maybe it makes a bigger difference in big-data environments ... or maybe, I'm just not really an engineer yet, and the fundamental concepts behind them are absent in my reportoir.

 Possibly I've been just using engineering to get done what I wanted, but never really embraced the field as an identity.